boumitran-risingstar/https---github.com-boumitran-risingstar-mouth-metrics-flutter-app/blueprint.md

     *   **Backend Deployed:** The `user-service` is successfully deployed on Cloud Run, providing endpoints for user creation and public profile retrieval.
 All IAM and permissions issues have been resolved.
     *   **Profile Navigation:** A "My Profile" button was added to the `HomeScreen` to navigate users to their dedicated profile page.
     *   **Profile Screen:** A new `profile_screen.dart` was created to display the user's public profile information (name, bio, profile picture) fetched from the backend.
     *   **Profile Sharing:** The profile screen features a "Share" button.
-Tapping this button will open the native device sharing UI, allowing users to share a public link to their profile page.
+Tapping this button will open the native device sharing UI,.
     *   **Dependencies:** The `share_plus` package was added to the project to facilitate the sharing functionality.
     *   **Routing:** A new `/my-profile` route was added to the `go_router` configuration.